donnemartin/gitsome/README.md

 Note: Running the `gitsome` shell is not required to execute `gh` commands.
 After [installing](#installation) `gitsome` you can run `gh` commands from your shell.

 Running the `gitsome` shell will provide you with autocompletion, interactive help, fish-style suggestions, a Python REPL, etc.

+### Virtual Environment Installation

+It is recommended that you install Python packages in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to avoid potential issues with dependencies or permissions.

+To view `gitsome` `virtualenv` installation instructions, click [here](https://github.com/donnemartin/gitsome/blob/master/INSTALLATION.md).